 Today we are going deep into Shutterstock’s license agreement.
 We’ll explain all their terms and give you all the relevant info about them.

 This way, you’ll not only make sure you’re using Shutterstock photos correctly but also that you are getting every possible benefit from them, too!
-Considering they make for some of the best images for marketing purposes, it's definitely worth your time!

 Let’s get started, shall we?

 By the way, Shutterstock has a cool new platform full of tools for creatives, named Creative Flow.
 And we know three ways to get Shutterstock Creative Flow for free, you may want to learn them!